Skip to content

 If your coax must cross antenna wires, radials, fence wires, house wiring, or metal gutters/downspouts, crossing at a right angle reduces coupling.

-Outdoor coax failures are usually water ingress, not “RF issues.”
+Outdoor coax failures are usually water ingress, not mysterious RF behavior.

 • Keep connections out of puddle zones and off the ground.

-• Avoid burying connectors or splices (bring splices into an above-ground junction box).
+• Avoid burying connectors or splices.
+Bring splices into an above-ground junction box.

-When to Bury Coax (And When Not To)
+When to Bury Coax, and When Not To

-• It’s a permanent or semi-permanent installation.
+• It is a permanent or semi-permanent installation.

 • You want protection from damage and UV.